tejasarackal/algo/README.md

         <br/><br/>
     </li>
     <li>
-        Merge Interval: <br/> The Merge Intervals pattern is an efficient technique to deal with overlapping intervals.
+        <strong>Merge Interval:</strong> <br/> The Merge Intervals pattern is an efficient technique to deal with overlapping intervals.
 The pattern works like this: Given two intervals (‘a’ and ‘b’), there will be six different ways the two intervals can relate to each other.
         <br/><br/>
         <ul>
             <li> Intervals Intersection (medium) </li>